A Generac Guardian Generator behind a large home supplies power during an outage at about the same volume as a large central air conditioner.

 Generators make a positive impact on our lives by providing power when we need it and where we need it.
-When the electric utility supply is interrupted, we can rely on standby generators to fill in the gap until the utility power is restored.
+When the electric utility supply is interrupted, we rely on a standby generator to restore power until the electric utility makes repairs.
 They keep our homes cool, our food safe, and prevent the basement from flooding while providing light and entertainment.

-Noise associated with a internal combustion engine can be bothersome if it is too loud or too close.
-Many communities have noise regulations and they apply to air conditioning units and standby generators alike as well as other noise producing machines.
+The noise associated with an internal combustion engine can be bothersome if it is too loud or too close.
+Many communities have noise regulations that apply to air conditioning units and standby generators alike, and to other noise producing machines.
 Campgrounds also enforce rules designed to reduce noise pollution.
 Even if your generator is quiet, turning it off at night is polite and friendly.

 The ‘bel’ is named in honor of Alexander Graham Bell, but the unit of measure is rarely used.
 Instead, we measure sound using the ‘decibel’ which is one-tenth of one ‘bel’.
 For comparison purposes, the base level that most sounds are compared to is 70 decibels.

 Consider these everyday sound levels:

 |Passenger car going 65 MPH @ 25 feet||77 dBA|

 |Music in a Living Room||76 dBA|

 |Central Air Conditioner @ 20 feet||68 dBA|

 70dB is twice as loud as 60dB which is considered fairly quiet, and four times as loud as 50dB which is very quiet.
 Office or restaurant conversation weighs in at 60dB, and quiet conversation at home at about 50dB.